 Shockingly, over 14 percent of all Americans age 12 and older have used cocaine in their lives, according to the National Institute on Drug Abuse.
 This means the odds are that cocaine abuse will touch your life at some point, be it friends or family.
 It’s essential to know what the cocaine addiction symptoms are so that you are ready to step in and help a friend or family member get the cocaine addiction treatment help they need.
-If you or your loved one is struggling with cocaine abuse, a detox program in New Jersey can be the best first step on the path toward long-term recovery.
+If you or your loved one is struggling with cocaine abuse, a drug detox treatment can be the best first step on the path toward long-term recovery.

 What is Cocaine?

 Cocaine is a central nervous system stimulant, an illicit drug that boosts energy levels and keeps people awake while at the same time.
 Cocaine raises a person’s heart rate and increases their blood pressure, making them feel good by flooding their brain with dopamine.
 This is one of the chemicals that increases the feeling of pleasure.

 - A white powder that is snorted, injected, or smoked

 - A rock called crack cocaine that is generally smoked, although sometimes it is placed into body orifices

 Because of its euphoric high, cocaine is one of the most addictive drugs.
 Most users struggling with cocaine abuse will require a professional, long-term cocaine addiction treatment starting at a cocaine rehab center to quit using the drug and enjoy a successful lifelong recovery.

 Over 40% of all ER visits related to drug abuse or misuse are cocaine abuse.
 Additionally, cocaine overdose deaths are on the rise, making it more important than ever to know the many cocaine addiction symptoms, which include physically noticeable signs such as:

 - Runny nose